Girolamo Scotto: Life and work

 The Scotto and Gardano firms together formed an effective monopoly on the publishing industry not only in Venice, but in all of Italy.
 Gardano, unlike Scotto, published only music.
 Rather than compete fiercely, as Gardano did with a small firm in Ferrara, the two houses worked together more often than not, often borrowing from each other, seemingly having worked out an understanding that both houses could profit from their arrangement.
 In the 33 years of their domination of the Italian market, Scotto produced over 800 publications – approximately a complete print run of a new book or set of music parts every two weeks.

-Scotto was also a performer of sleight of hand and magical illusions with playing cards, ie card tricks.

 Having the monopoly, a healthy market for his products, and a network of booksellers throughout Italy and Sicily, Scotto acquired considerable wealth during the middle decades of the 16th century.
 Tax records, and his will, mention his ownership of numerous rental properties and cultivated fields, many in the vicinity of Padua.
 In 1571 he was elected as priore to the Venetian Guild of Printers and Booksellers, which included in its membership all of the notable figures in the business in Venice.
 Girolamo died on 23 September 1573, and was buried in the monastic church of San Francesco della Vigna in Venice.

 On Girolamo's death in 1572, the Scotto firm passed to Girolamo's heir, his nephew Melchiorre Scotto.
 On Melchiorre's death in 1613, it was dissolved and its assets put up for public auction since Melchiorre's designated heir was considered by the Venetian authorities to be illegitimate.